2020 Cost Guide for a Home Remodel in Houston

 How much a Houston kitchen remodel costs per square foot

-- A mid-range kitchen remodel in Houston has costs starting at $25,000 – $30,000.
-What does a mid-range kitchen look like at this starting cost?
+- A mid-grade kitchen remodel in Houston has costs starting at $25,000 – $30,000.
+What does a mid-grade kitchen look like at this starting cost?
 The key is keeping your layout the same.
 This means replacing your oven and dishwasher without moving their location so plumbing and gas lines can stay as is.

 You can get a stainless steel sink with single-lever faucet, laminate countertops, a built-in microwave, value-brand appliances, custom lighting, and semi-custom cabinets.
 An island could also be added.
 Moving plumbing, gas, and electrical, reconfiguring the layout, or choosing custom features will increase the budget.

-- For an upscale kitchen, labor costs and a refresh with select high-end materials such as marble or quartz countertops, imported backsplash tile, and high-quality fixtures start at $40,000.
+- For a high-end kitchen, labor costs and a refresh with select high-end materials such as marble or quartz countertops, imported backsplash tile, and high-quality fixtures start at $40,000.
 The costs increase from there with custom features, new cabinets and appliances, and reconfiguring the layout.

 Sweeten contractor Santiago is currently working on an $80,000 kitchen remodel.
 For that price, the homeowner is getting custom cabinets, a quartzite countertop (quartzite is the natural version of quartz, which is manmade), light fixtures worth $300 a pop, and high-end appliances from Sub-Zero and Wolf.
 “One issue that pushed up the cost is that the plans were changed several times,” said Santiago, which lost buying power and time, which costs money.

 How much a Houston bathroom remodel costs per square foot